HJ23/Vanilla-UNet-Vein-Segmenter/README.md

 ### Vanilla U-Net based approach for retinal image segmentation

+> Even though this was not intended in paper but BatchNorm layers added before every ReLu layer .
+> In new version because of that converging speeded up.

 > It is well known that U-Net is network which mainly used in Segmentation tasks.
 In this application i implemented network from scratch using U-Net paper
 [U-Net paper](https://arxiv.org/abs/1505.04597)